geoserver/geoserver/doc/en/user/source/configuration/demos/index.rst

 WPS Request Builder
 -------------------

-GeoServer with the WPS extension installed includes a request builder for generating and executing WPS processes.
+GeoServer with the :ref:`WPS extension installed <wps_install>` includes a request builder for generating and executing WPS processes.
 Since WPS requests can be cumbersome to author, this tool can make working with WPS much easier.

 Read more about the :ref:`wps_request_builder`.